EberlyODL/chem202/pla-lecture-17.md

 [ciscode|rev=1|tool=elmsmedia|item=4235|entity_type=node|render=display_mode|display_mode=image__right__lightboxed]

 Recall your definitions - a nucleophile (Lewis base) is an electron-rich atom capable of donating a pair of electrons.
 An electrophile (Lewis acid) is an electron-deficient atom that is capable of accepting an electron pair.
-Some common nucleophiles and electrophiles are shown in Figure 1.
+Some common nucleophiles and electrophiles are shown in the table to the right.

-You have already seen examples in the acid base unit (see Figure 2).
+You have already seen examples in the acid base unit (see below).
 Notice how the curved arrows indicate the movement of electrons.
 You will always start from a lone pair or a bond and move toward the electrophile.

 [ciscode|rev=1|tool=elmsmedia|item=4232|entity_type=node|render=display_mode|display_mode=image__lightboxed]